 “Mamma, he has been very good to us.
 He sent his carriage to meet us for the last part of the journey.
 We cannot be too demanding.
 His time must be very taken up with running the estate,” I tell her.

 “And his copious children,” Jane adds.
-“If I were his wife, I should fit a better lock on my bedroom door.”
+“His poor wife ought to have had a better lock on her bedroom door.”